<

 masterminding the assassination attempt against Fico.
 Margarita Simonyan, the

-editor of RT, claimed Ukraine “should be blamed” for the shooting.
+RT, claimed Ukraine “should be blamed” for the shooting.

 Importantly, no evidence has currently been uncovered linking Ukraine to the